sourcey/libsourcey/doc/api-base.md

 [Context](#structscy_1_1Runner_1_1Context) object which we send to the thread context.

-This intermediate object allows us to garecefully handle late callbacks and so avoid the need for deferred destruction of `[Runner](#classscy_1_1Runner)` objects.
+This intermediate object allows us to garecefully handle late invokebacks and so avoid the need for deferred destruction of `[Runner](#classscy_1_1Runner)` objects.

 ## Summary